Wildfire Explorer is made for the public

 Wildfire datasets:

 Active incident and historical incident data are pulled from NIFC, the National Interagency Fire Center.
-In the United States, NIFC is the official agency that offers logistical support center for wildland firefighting an other emergencies.
+In the United States, NIFC is the official agency that offers logistical support center for wildland firefighting and other emergencies.
 This includes the management of active and historical data for wildland fires.
+NIFC is the primary source of data for Wildfire Explorer, which imports both the baseline information about the fires, and also the perimeters of the fires which are shown on the map.
+NIFC does not offer perimeters for every fire that is included in the database.
+Larger fires and more dangerous fires tend to get perimeters, whereas prescribed fires and smaller fires are rarely offered with accompanying perimeters.

 Environmental datasets:

 NASA Fire Information for Resource Management System (FIRMS) provides near-real-time (NRL) infrared and hotspot data.
-Wildfire Explorer ingests the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard three separate NASA satellites, which together provide comprehensive coverage of hotspots in the Contiguous Unites States, and Hawaii.
+These heat signatures have been carefully scanned and filtered in a way that makes them highly likely to represent fire and flames (rather than other sources of heat or energy).
+Wildfire Explorer ingests data from multiple satellite sets operated by FIRMS, which together provide comprehensive coverage of hotspots in the Contiguous United States, and Hawaii.

 What was excluded?